keboola/connection-docs/templates/ecomm-kpi-dashboard/ecomm-kpi-dashboard.md

 ### Sending Data into Slack
 The second flow is triggered once the user wants to send any of the data from the interactive dashboard **into Slack**.
 Then it takes over.

-You will authorize the data destination component (writer), which will send outputs to Slack when users decide to share data from the dashboards.
+You will authorize the data destination connector, which will send outputs to Slack when users decide to share data from the dashboards.

 {: .image-popup}
 ![Flow 2](/templates/ecomm-kpi-dashboard/flow2.png)